 Mechanical stresses are not accessible for direct measurement.
 X-ray techniques form an exception to this where the material stresses in the microscopic range can be determined from distortions in the crystal lattice structure, i.e. from the relative changes in the interatomic separation.
 The process is restricted to layers near the surface of about 5 to 15 μm depth.

-Stresses are calculated either according to the theory of the strength of materials or from strain gauge measurements.
+Stresses are calculated either according to the theory of materials' strength or using the strain gauge measurements.
 The latter method is based on Hooke's Law.

 The mechanical stress is expressed by the quotient of the force F and the cross-sectional area A of the stressed material: